Xangis/magma/editors/de310/readme.txt

     but that can help things along immensely.
 Thus, the docs (DE.TXT) are probably required reading, in the end.

-    If you find any bugs or have any questions/suggestions, e-mail me at xangis@xangis.com.
     This version of DikuEdit was originally written by Michael Glosenger (Tavril) and is now maintained by the Magma staff.

-    The latest version of DikuEdit can be found at http://www.basternae.org.